 As a result, resveratrol protected the heart cells in both cases.
 It reduced the amount of injury to the cells.
 It improved the ability of the heart to contract.
 And it increased the amount of a molecule that aids survival of the heart cells.

 Additionally, the study looked at potential mechanisms for providing these benefits.
 As a consequence, it found two potential mechanisms.
 The first mechanism was resveratrol suppression of the level of free radicals.
 The second mechanism was resveratrol activation of potassium channels.

-The study looked at potential mechanisms for providing these benefits.
-It found two potential mechanisms.
-One mechanism was that it suppressed the level of free radicals.
-Another was that it activated potassium channels.
-In other posts we've discussed how suppression of free radicals occurs when the potassium channels into the mitochondria are activated.
-It is difficult to separate these two mechanisms.
+However, it is difficult to separate these two mechanisms.
+Other posts on this website discuss how suppression of free radicals occurs when the potassium channels that send potassium into the mitochondria are activated.
+Generally, activation of potassium channels suppresses free radicals.
 Also, the more that potassium is available, the more likely that an appropriate amount of potassium will be inside of the mitochondria to prevent cell death.